cullenwatson/community-detection/README.md

 After cloning the repo and installing boost libraries, create the CMake project with the provided CMakeLists.txt.
 <br><br>
 The program takes one program argument, which is the path of the input .graphml file.
-By default, use "../data/football.graphml" <br>It will then output the corresponding processed .graphml file in the results folder as results.graphml
+By default, use "../data/football.graphml" <br>It will then output the corresponding processed .graphml file in the data folder as results.graphml

 <h3>Algorithm Overview</h3>
 In a broad overview, the Girvan-Newman algoritm calculates the edge betweenness for all edges in the graph and then removes the edge with the highest betweenness.
 To calculate the edge betweenness, I used the Dijkstra's algorithm, as part of the Boost library, to compute the shortest path from one chosen vertex to all other vertices in the graph.